validatedpatterns/docs/devsecops/cluster-sizing.md

 ### Google Cloud (GCP) Instance Types

-The **Secure Supply Chain** pattern was also deployed on GCP using the **n1-standard-8** VM size.
+The **Multicluster DevSecOps** pattern was also deployed on GCP using the **n1-standard-8** VM size.
 Below is a table of different VM sizes available for GCP.
 Keep in mind that due to limited access to GCP we only used the **n1-standard-8** VM size.

 The OpenShift cluster is made of 3 Control Plane and 3 Workers for the Datacenter cluster.